-- 5.1.
-The relevant staff member in each School has the discretion to make the final decision as to whether appropriate academic adjustments will be offered.
-Within guidelines. - 5.2.
+- 5.2.
 Schools will not be bound to follow the decision of other Schools regarding any academic adjustments. - 5.3.
 The table in Appendix 2 refers to the types of circumstances which are likely or unlikely to be accepted as extenuating circumstances.
 The table is not exhaustive and should be used as guidance only.